Edward Clinton, 1st Earl of Lincoln: Governor of Boulogne

 Appointed as Governor of Boulogne in 1547, Clinton successfully defended the city against a French siege from 1549 to 1550.
 That same year, with Henry Manners, 2nd Earl of Rutland, he was appointed Lord Lieutenant of Lincolnshire and of Nottinghamshire and served as Lord High Admiral under King Edward VI from 1550 to 1553, and again in the reign of Queen Elizabeth from 1559 to his death in 1585.
 He was a Privy Counsellor from 1550 to 1553 and briefly served as an envoy to France in 1551.
 After his appointment as Lord-Lieutenant of Lincolnshire in 1552, Clinton took part in the defeat of Wyatt's Rebellion in Kent in 1554.

 He was a commander of the expedition of William Herbert, 1st Earl of Pembroke to support the Spanish forces at the Battle of Saint Quentin in northern France on 10 August 1557, but arrived after the battle was largely won.
 Upon his return to England, Clinton took command of the English fleet, raided the French coast and in 1558 burnt the town of Le Conquet and the surrounding area.

-Northern Rebellion
+Northern Rebellion and France

 With Ambrose Dudley, 3rd Earl of Warwick, Clinton was in joint command of a large army during the Northern Rebellion; however, the army was still being assembled when the rebellion was defeated in January 1570.
-He was created Earl of Lincoln in 1572, and served as ambassador to France, during which time he undertook several commissions from Queen Elizabeth I until his death in London on 16 January 1585.
+He was created Earl of Lincoln in 1572, and served as ambassador to France.
+Thomas Smith described his reception in Paris, and a visit to the Tuileries Palace where Charles IX of France showed him gardens designed by Catherine de' Medici.
+Clinton undertook several commissions from Queen Elizabeth I until his death in London on 16 January 1585.
 As Lord Admiral he is credited with at least one important reform: setting up a separate Court of Admiralty in Ireland.

 In 1541-42 following the dissolution of the monasteries, Clinton and his wife, Ursula, were granted the lands of the earlier Aslackby Preceptory of the Knights Templar—later belonging to the Knights Hospitaller—at Aslackby in Lincolnshire.